Why is My Internet So Slow on My PC but Not My Phone?

 Why is my internet slow only on my desktop?

-If the issue is exclusive to your desktop computer, it could be due to an outdated network card, a damaged Ethernet cable if you’re not using Wi-Fi, or perhaps even an outdated operating system.
-Make sure to run through the hardware and software checks outlined in this article.
+If you’re only having issues with your desktop, it could be because of an old network card, a bad Ethernet cable if you’re not on Wi-Fi, or an outdated operating system.
+Check the hardware and software tips we mentioned earlier.

 Is it possible that my router is prioritizing my phone over my computer?